 Cenotaphs memorialise nearly a million British soldiers who died in the First World war, but more than twice that number were wounded, and these are less remembered.

-By 1918, around two million British war wounded had sustained permanent, life-changing injuries from disease and modern warfare.
+By 1918, the number of Army servicemen wounded during the war totalled 2,272,998 (this figure counting those who were wounded more than once), 64% of whom returned to duty, and 18% who returned to non- battle services.
+Eight percent were discharged as invalids.
+Around two million British war wounded had sustained permanent, life-changing injuries from disease and modern warfare.
+About 60% of these wounds were caused by artillery.
+A British soldier was three times more likely to die form a shell than a bullet wound.
 The level of disability included: amputees; some had facial disfigurement or were blinded, others suffered from deafness, lung damage caused by poison gas.
 There were thousands of cases of shell shock and damage from the horrors of warfare, diagnosed today as post-traumatic stress disorder.
 In addition, large numbers contracted tuberculosis (TB) in the trenches, a disease which could not then be permanently cured, but only slowed down through careful long-term treatment.
 A recent analysis of War Pension records, show that malaria, bronchitis, rheumatism and heart problems were also prominent medical conditions for those discharged after the war.

 The First World War introduced new terror weapons, such as planes, tanks, poison gas, flamethrowers, and high explosive shells.
 With these horrors came new types of wounds.
 Powerful rifles and machine guns, which fired tapered bullets, hit fast and hard, taking bits of dirty uniform and airborne soil particles with them, as they ricocheted off bones and ploughed through soft flesh.
 Shrapnel fragments from shells, created jagged wounds that didn’t stop bleeding and which, if the casualty survived the initial impact, provided the perfect environment for infection and sepsis.